Chanoian/cloud-native-bootcamp-iks-full/lab-cos.md

   }
 ```

 In your Cyberduck connection configuration you take these credentials to authenticate.
-The server URL depends on your region.
-For eu-de we will use https://s3.eu-de.cloud-object-storage.appdomain.cloud.
+The server URL depends on your region and connectivity type.
+For the eu-de region we will use **https://s3.eu-de.cloud-object-storage.appdomain.cloud**.

 ![image](images/lab-cos-cyberduck-02.png)

 This parameter combination should give you access to your created buckets and provide you with a convenient file manager like interface into the shared IBM Cloud Object Storage instance.
 ![image](images/lab-cos-cyberduck-03.png)

+As final validation you should see both created buckets as well as your IBM Cloud SQL Query job results from your Covid-19 data set in the shared IBM Cloud Object Storage instance.